-- the oversight of the process for identifying and determining the remuneration of UK EU Identified Staff ("EUIS"); - the oversight of decisions made by those with authority to determine the remuneration of UK EUIS; and - holistic oversight of regional remuneration matters, with a view providing a central forum for consideration of issues and thereby enhancing consistency of approach across State Street EMEA.
+- the oversight of the process for identifying and determining the remuneration of UK Identified Staff; - the oversight of decisions made by those with authority to determine the remuneration of UK Identified Staff; and - holistic oversight of regional remuneration matters, with a view providing a central forum for consideration of issues and thereby enhancing consistency of approach across EMEA.

-Employees of the Group providing the outsourced services are also offered the opportunity to participate in the State Street flexible benefits.
+Employees of the Group providing the outsourced services are also offered the opportunity to participate in local flexible benefits programs.
 Most benefits are generally consistent across all job grades in a market, although sometimes benefits may vary by job grade or other factors based on prevailing market practices or applicable regulations.
 Benefits include, but are not limited to, retirement and savings plans as well as health, disability, death, and ancillary benefits which vary by location based upon market practice.
-State Street does not currently operate any discretionary pension schemes.
+The Group does not currently operate any discretionary pension schemes.

-Additionally, State Street has developed a methodology to identify individuals as Solvency 2 Staff who perform roles or conduct activities that can impact the risk profile of MPFL.
-The list of Solvency 2 staff identified as a result of this process is approved by the MPFL Board of Directors.
+Additionally, MPFL has developed a methodology to identify individuals as Solvency 2 Staff who perform roles or conduct activities that can impact the risk profile of MPFL.
+The list of Solvency 2 Staff identified as a result of this process is approved by the MPFL Board of Directors.

-All Solvency 2 Staff receive a detailed written communication including background information, MPFL's position and obligations, and the implications of being categorised as Solvency 2 Staff.
+All Solvency 2 Staff receive a detailed written communication including background information, MPFL's position and obligations, and the implications of being Solvency 2 Staff.
 The communication also outlines the prohibition on employing personal hedging strategies to undermine the risk alignment effects embedded in their remuneration arrangements.

 A link is included in the communication to refer individuals to relevant guidance.
-All Solvency 2 Staff are required to acknowledge the communication and confirm receipt and understanding by completing an attestation on State Street's online learning and development platform.
+All Solvency 2 Staff are required to acknowledge the communication and confirm receipt and understanding by completing an attestation.

-Control functions have reporting lines which are independent from the business units which they supervise and the global management for control functions is responsible for determining remuneration of control function staff, within overall State Street guidelines.
-Funding for these employees is based on overall corporate results and not by reference to the business units which individual control function employees supervise to avoid potential conflicts of interest.
+Control Functions have reporting lines which are independent from the business units which they supervise and the global management for control functions is responsible for determining remuneration of control function staff, within overall Group guidelines.
+Funding for these employees is based on overall corporate results and not by reference to the business units which individual Control Function employees supervise to avoid potential conflicts of interest.